-Parameter Description Address network.
-The address is used to read variables when multiple Destination is the node of the PLC and allows the protocol to read variables in a subnetwork.
+Parameter Description Source Address (SrcAdr), Destination Destination is the node of the PLC and allows the protocol to read variables in a sub-net-work.
 The address is used to read variables when multiple PLCs are connected in a sub-network (serial network) but only one of it has the Ethernet interface.
 Address This is currently not applicable for AC500 PLCs.